 It’s dead simple, really.
 Buy some beans, and don’t cry when you pay for them.
 A bag of British–roasted beans will set you back about the same as a single, higher-priced drink at your local BICC establishment.

 Buy a coffee grinder.
 I’ve encountered the myth that grinders are incredibly expensive.
-I think the only power behind this is that no one seems to own one, making them seem rare and exclusive: here’s one for just over a tenner.
+I think the only power behind this is that no one seems to own one, making them seem rare and exclusive (you can find them for less than a tenner on Amazon).